leishiao/leishiao.github.io/Generics/Self Types with Java's Generics.md

 - we created publicly visible concrete implementations that specify themselves as that type (`C extends A`)
 - if required we create an interface inheritance tree that our concrete classes implement

 Whether this was worth all the effort and trickery is up to you to decide and depends on the use case you have.
 Generally speaking, the more methods you can inherit this way the more you’ll feel the benefits (look at [AssertJ’s API implementation](https://github.com/joel-costigliola/assertj-core/tree/2c5f011d3c99d86f5d42a743a28238440729ae7f/src/main/java/org/assertj/core/api) for an example of how many this can be).
-Conversely the friction from understanding this pattern decreases when the classes you create this way are fundamental for your code base–in line with “if it hurts, do it more often”.
+Conversely the friction from understanding this pattern decreases when the classes you create this way are fundamental for your code base, in line with “if it hurts, do it more often”.
 If it remains a fringe solution, developers will not know it’s there and stumble into it inadvertently and unexpectedly, being more easily confused.

 What do you think?
 Do you see a use case in your code base?
 I’m interested to hear about it, so leave a comment.